Local journalism is not what it was. In many cases, it’s not there at all.

 So, in an attempt to rectify the poor coverage of Brightlingsea by the existing local press, I launched Brightlingsea Info.

 I’ve been a journalist on a wide range of publications since 1979 – newspapers, trade titles, consumer magazines and more.
-My career began as a cub reporter on what was the East Essex Gazette in Clacton, and worked on the Essex County Standard and Evening Gazette.
+My career began as a cub reporter on what was the East Essex Gazette in Clacton, with stints on the Essex County Standard and Evening Gazette.

-in the early 1980s, the Clacton office where I worked had eight or more reporting staff – from beginners to time-served seniors – a couple of photographers, a dedicated editor, and a local advertising team.
-The paper was published by local publisher.
+in the early 1980s, the Clacton office where I worked had eight or more reporting staff – from beginners to time-served seniors – along with a couple of photographers, a dedicated editor, and a local advertising team.
+The paper was printed in Colchester.

 With few if any local reporters, news coverage of towns like Brightlingsea suffers.
 Local councils go unchallenged.
 Court cases aren’t reported.
 A host of good news never sees the light of day.